Rayton-Fissore Magnum: 1989 to 1993

-The original Laforza 5-liter was updated by Pininfarina who also did the final assembly.
-This model features Ford 5.0 EFI V8 (truck version) with automatic overdrive transmission (AOD) and a high/low gear transfer case (New Process model 229).
+The original Laforza 5-liter was updated by Pininfarina, who also did the final assembly.
+This model features a Ford 5.0 L EFI V8 (truck version) with automatic overdrive transmission (AOD) and a high/low gear transfer case (New Process model 229).

 1995 to 1998

-The Laforza GT was equipped with a Ford V8 5.0 SEFI V8 (from the Mustang GT) and a few fitted with the 5.8 SEFI V8 (truck version) with the same transmission and transfer case as above.
+The Laforza GT was equipped with a Ford V8 5.0 L SEFI V8 (from the Mustang GT), with a few fitted with the 5.8 SEFI V8 (truck version) with the same transmission and transfer case as above.
 Some of these versions were fitted with an optional Kenne Bell supercharger.
-In 1996 production was transferred to Rayton-Fissore's successor company Magnum Industriale.
+In 1996, production was transferred to Rayton-Fissore's successor company Magnum Industriale.

 1998 to 2003

 The company went through another restructuring in 1998, becoming "Laforza SpA."
 The updated Laforza Prima was fitted with the Ford V8 5.0 SEFI found on The Ford Explorer and an electronic automatic transmission (AODE) as well as a full-time 4WD transfer case (without low gears) with an Eaton Supercharger as optional.
-The Prima was renamed Laforza Magnum edition in 1999 when the Ford V8 model was joined by a General Motors 6.0-liter V8 with Eaton supercharger and a 4-speed electronically controlled automatic transmission (Hydra-Matic 4L65-E) coupled with a 2wd/4wd high/4wd low transfer case was also offered.
+The Prima was renamed Laforza Magnum edition in 1999 when the Ford V8 model was joined by a General Motors 6.0-liter V8 with an Eaton supercharger and a 4-speed electronically controlled automatic transmission (Hydra-Matic 4L65-E) coupled with a 2wd/4wd high/4wd low transfer case was also offered.
 Laforza also planned a version for Europe, using a 3.9-liter 170 PS Iveco direct injection turbodiesel inline-four engine or Alfa Romeo's 3-liter V6, but this model remained a prototype.
 Golden Car owner Alessandro Festa acquired the rights to the Magnum/Laforza in 2004 but was unable to bring it back to the market.